wenjie2wang/splines2/README.md

 ## Development

-The latest version of package is (will be) under development in branch 'dev'.
+The latest version of package is under development in branch 'dev'.

 ## Installation of Stable Version